ManishaW/RocketPig/Rocket Pig ReadMe.md

 _____________________________________________________________________________________
 1) ABOUT
 __________________
 Rocket Pig is an addicting casual game that you can play on your android device.
 Try to get the high score by fueling up as fast as you can, collecting stars and powering up!
-Move comets and satellites out of the way and be sure to avoid any asteroid showers!

-File Size: right now-> 40.86 MB Goal: n/a
+Be sure to dodge all the comets!
 _____________________________________________________________________________________

 2) SYSTEM REQUIREMENTS
 __________________
 Platform: Android (for now)
-Version: Android v.
-2.3.1

 _____________________________________________________________________________________

 3) CONTROLS
 __________________
 a) Fueling up: